lsiddiqsunny/ShashthoSheba/README.md

 Doctor app code can be found in Doctor_app branch

-Bacnkend code can be found here : https://github.com/return-100/doktor
+Backend code can be found here : https://github.com/return-100/doktor